achira-kati/easy-image-inpaint/README.md

    ```
    pip install -r requirements.txt
    ```
-4. Download pretrain for MAT and SAM and put it `pretrain/` folder
+4. Download pretrain for MAT and SAM and put it it in the `pretrain/` folder
-   - For MAT download [here](https://mycuhk-my.sharepoint.com/personal/1155137927_link_cuhk_edu_hk/_layouts/15/onedrive.aspx?ga=1&id=%2Fpersonal%2F1155137927%5Flink%5Fcuhk%5Fedu%5Fhk%2FDocuments%2FRelease%2FMAT%2Fmodels), you can useany ofy their pre-train models.
+   - For MAT download [here](https://mycuhk-my.sharepoint.com/personal/1155137927_link_cuhk_edu_hk/_layouts/15/onedrive.aspx?ga=1&id=%2Fpersonal%2F1155137927%5Flink%5Fcuhk%5Fedu%5Fhk%2FDocuments%2FRelease%2FMAT%2Fmodels), you can use any of their pre-train models.
 Please correctly set `--resolution` to pre-train you use.
 For more detail, please visit their [Github](https://github.com/fenglinglwb/mat?tab=readme-ov-file).
-   - For SAM download from their [Github](https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints) and make sure that you use `--sam_name` correctly to pre-train you use.
+   - For SAM download from their [Github](https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints) and make sure that you use `--sam_name` correctly to pre-train that you use.

 5. Run `app.py` e.g.
    ```